-Default values for subprogram are not permitted in SPARK [SLRM 6], so this case cannot occur.
-SPARK does permit calling modules written in other languages so, as in Ada.36 [OTR], additional steps are required to verify the number and type-correctness of such parameters.

-SPARK also allows a subprogram body to be written in full-blown Ada (not SPARK).
-In this case, the subprogram body is said to be "hidden", and no static analysis is performed by a SPARK Processor.
-For such hidden bodies, some alternative means of verification must be employed, and the advice of Annex Ada should be applied.
+- 1 Default values for subprogram are not permitted in SPARK [SLRM 6], so this case cannot occur.
+SPARK does permit - 2 calling modules written in other languages so, as in C.36 [OTR], additional steps are required to verify the number - 3 and type-correctness of such parameters. - 4 SPARK also allows a subprogram body to be written in full-blown Ada (not SPARK).
+In this case, the subprogram - 5 body is said to be "hidden", and no static analysis is performed by a SPARK Processor.
+For such hidden bodies, - 6 some alternative means of verification must be employed, and the advice of C.36 should be applied.

-SPARK.37 Recursion [GDL]
+7 G.37 Recursion [GDL]

-SPARK does not permit recursion, so this vulnerability is prevented [SLRM 6].
+8 SPARK does not permit recursion, so this vulnerability is prevented [SLRM 6].

-SPARK.38 Ignored Error Status and Unhandled Exceptions [OYB]
+9 G.38 Ignored Error Status and Unhandled Exceptions [OYB]

-In SPARK, the normal approach is to use static analysis to prove that predefined exceptions cannot be raised.
-User-defined exceptions are not permitted.

-As recommended in Ada.38.2, it may be appropriate to retain a single "top-level" exception handler for each task as an additional defense.

-The vulnerability relating to an ignored error status is prevented by SPARK through static information flow analysis [IFA].
+- 10 SPARK mitigates this vulnerability. - 11 In SPARK, the normal approach is to use static analysis to prove that predefined exceptions cannot be raised. - 12 User-defined exceptions are not permitted. - 13 As recommended in C.38.2, it may be appropriate to retain a single "top-level" exception handler for each task as - 14 an additional defense. - 15 The vulnerability relating to an ignored error status is prevented by SPARK through static information flow - 16 analysis [IFA].

-SPARK.39 Termination Strategy [REU]
+17 G.39 Termination Strategy [REU]

-SPARK permits a limited subset of Ada's tasking facilities known as the "Ravenscar Profile" [SLRM 9].
-There is no nesting of tasks in SPARK, and all tasks are required to have a top-level loop which has no exit statements, so this vulnerability does not apply in SPARK.

-SPARK is also amenable to static analysis for the absence of predefined exceptions [SB 11], thus mitigating the case where a task terminates prematurely (and silently) owing to an unhandled predefined exception.
+- 18 SPARK mitigates this vulnerability. - 19 SPARK permits a limited subset of Ada's tasking facilities known as the "Ravenscar Profile" [SLRM 9].
+There is no - 20 nesting of tasks in SPARK, and all tasks are required to have a top-level loop which has no exit statements, so this - 21 vulnerability does not apply in SPARK. - 22 SPARK is also amenable to static analysis for the absence of predefined exceptions [SB 11], thus mitigating the - case where a task terminates prematurely (and silently) owing to an unhandled predefined exception.

-SPARK.40 Type-breaking Reinterpretation of Data [AMV]
+24 G.40 Type-breaking Reinterpretation of Data [AMV]

-SPARK permits the instantiation and use of Unchecked_Conversion as in Ada.
-The result of a call to Unchecked_Conversion is not assumed to be valid, so static verification tools can then insist on re-validation of the result before further analysis can succeed [SB 11].

-At the time of writing, SPARK does not permit discriminated records, so vulnerabilities relating to discriminated records and unchecked unions are prevented.
+- 25 SPARK mitigates this vulnerability. - 26 SPARK permits the instantiation and use of Unchecked Conversion as in Ada.
+The result of a call to - 27 Unchecked_Conversion is not assumed to be valid, so static verification tools can then insist on re-validation of - the result before further analysis can succeed [SB 11]. - 29 At the time of writing, SPARK does not permit discriminated records, so vulnerabilities relating to discriminated - 30 records and unchecked unions are prevented.

-SPARK.41 Memory Leak [XYL]
+G.41 Memory Leak [XYL]

-SPARK does not permit the use of access types, storage pools, or allocators, so this vulnerability cannot occur [SLRM 3].
-In SPARK, all objects have a fixed size in memory, so the language is also amenable to static analysis of worst-case memory usage.
+- 2 SPARK prevents this vulnerability. - 3 SPARK does not permit the use of access types, storage pools, or allocators, so this vulnerability cannot occur - 4 [SLRM 3].
+In SPARK, all objects have a fixed size in memory, so the language is also amenable to static analysis of - 5 worst-case memory usage.

-SPARK.42 Templates and Generics [SYM]
+G.42 Templates and Generics [SYM]

-At the time of writing, SPARK does not permit the use of generics units, so this vulnerability is currently prevented.
-In future, the SPARK language may be extended to permit generic units, in which case section Ada.42 [SYM] applies.
+- 7 At the time of writing, SPARK does not permit the use of generics units, so this vulnerability is currently - 8 prevented.
+In future, the SPARK language may be extended to permit generic units, in which case section C.42 - 9 [SYM] applies.

-SPARK.43 Inheritance [RIP]
+G.43 Inheritance [RIP]

-SPARK permits only a subset of Ada's inheritance facilities to be used.
-Multiple inheritance, class-wide operations and dynamic dispatching are not permitted, so all vulnerabilities relating to these language features do not apply to SPARK [SLRM 3.8].

-SPARK is also designed to be amenable to static verification of the Liskov Substitution Principle [LSP].
+- 11 SPARK mitigates this vulnerability. - 12 SPARK permits only a subset of Ada's inheritance facilities to be used.
+Multiple inheritance, class-wide operations - and dynamic dispatching are not permitted, so all vulnerabilities relating to these language features do not apply - 14 to SPARK [SLRM 3.8]. - 15 SPARK is also designed to be amenable to static verification of the Liskov Substitution Principle [LSP].

-SPARK.44 Extra Intrinsics [LRM]
+16 G.44 Extra Intrinsics [LRM]

-SPARK prevents this vulnerability in the same way as Ada.
-See Ada.44 [LRM].
+17 SPARK prevents this vulnerability in the same way as Ada.
+See C.44 [LRM].

-SPARK.45 Argument Passing to Library Functions [TRJ]
+G.45 Argument Passing to Library Functions [TRJ]